TarHeelIllustrated - Longo & Bateman Discuss Their Units, N.C. State & More

 “Part of it was in pass protection we were seeing people do things to him that inside are harder to counter,” Bateman said.
 “So when he’s inside and they start double-teaming it’s harder to manipulate that stuff as a defensive coordinator.
 So I wanted to try and get him more one-on-one looks.

-“And the say we aligned a lot, a lot of times he was lined up alongside Tomon Fox, so we had our two best pass rushers beside each other so the protection was getting tilted there so much.
-We kept trying to blitz it but people were ‘We’ll deal with the blitz, we’re not going to let these two guys disrupt.
+“And they say we aligned a lot, a lot of times he was lined up alongside Tomon Fox, so we had our two best pass rushers beside each other so the protection was getting tilted there so much.
+We kept trying to blitz it but people were ‘We’ll deal with the blitz, we’re not going to let these two guys disrupt.'

 “So part of it was to balance those two out and the other part of it was, when you start looking at who who’s playing the best for you, we thought Jahlil (Taylor) and Ray (Vohasek) were really coming along, maybe playing better than the d-ends were playing, so lets move Jason out there and make that position a real strength.”